 Under the care of Dr. Bert Solomon and his staff, all patients are assessed and evaluated on each visit.
-Progress and efficiency of care is key to success and validation of the time and energy spent in our facility.
+Progress and efficiency of care is key to the success and validation of the time and energy spent in our facility.
 All patients on every visit are being addressed in 6 areas to maximize the patient’s growth and development while under our care.
 It is our hope and desire to serve patients well in a hospitable and challenging atmosphere focused on expressing our patient’s full potential.

 As a Chiropractic Sports Physician, Dr. Bert has spent the last 15 years developing this strategic plan that focuses on the patient’s Active Range of Motion/Passive Range of Motion, Soft Tissue Changes, Flexibility/Elasticity, Strength and Stability, a Healthy functioning Nervous System, and the patients Somatosensory System.
 It is the scope of practice of every Chiropractic Sports Physician to diagnose and treat all NeuroMusculoSkeletal dysfunctions.
 This category of Medicine has everything to do with a patient’s Nervous System, Myofascial (muscle + connective tissue) System, and Skeletal System.

 The body is controlled and coordinated by the Central Nervous System.
-The Peripheral Nervous System is identified as the nerves that exit the spine and go to specific areas of the body; in essence creating a mesh of nerves communicating from the brain to the body and the body back to the brain.
+The Peripheral Nervous System is identified as the nerves that exit the spine and go to specific areas of the body; in essence, creating a mesh of nerves communicating from the brain to the body and the body back to the brain.
 It is through the CNS and the PNS that all functions of the human body are controlled and coordinated.
 If a patient has an unhealthy CNS or PNS they will not be able to express an activity of daily living without potential dysfunction and damage to the human body.
 An unhealthy CNS and PNS may present as radicular signs and symptoms, nerve pain, muscle weakness, organ dysfunction, and or dulled senses.
 It is paramount to life and breath to have a good functioning nervous system.
-Without the nervous system there is no life.
+Without the nervous system, there is no life.
 Think about it!
-Without a properly functioning nervous system there is only dysfunction.
-It would be delinquent and neglectful for any Chiropractic Sports Physician to asses and address a patient without having the patient’s neurological function in the forefront of his/her mind.
+Without a properly functioning nervous system, there is only dysfunction.
+It would be delinquent and neglectful for any Chiropractic Sports Physician to asses and address a patient without having the patient’s neurological function at the forefront of his/her mind.

 Active/Passive Range of Motion:

 Active range of motion and passive range of motion refer to the ability of individual joints of the body to move freely and fully, thus allowing forces to be distributed evenly across the surface area of the joint.
-When range of motion is limited in a particular joint, other areas of the body must compensate and provide excessive motion to make up for this deficit, leading to overuse, pain, injury, and an inefficient pattern of movement.
+When the range of motion is limited in a particular joint, other areas of the body must compensate and provide excessive motion to make up for this deficit, leading to overuse, pain, injury, and an inefficient pattern of movement.
 Movement and motion are vital to being healthy; without the freedom of individual joints to function normally, the body becomes inefficient while trying to meet the demands of our activities of daily living, work-related activities, recreational activities, and fitness-related activities.
 This inefficiency of movement will ultimately manifest itself as adaptive changes within the soft-tissue structures of the body before degenerative, arthritic changes occur within the joints.

 The old adage “use it or lose it” has been used to describe the human consequences of inactivity, usually associated with our loss of fitness.
 The phrase is very accurate though when it comes to performing activities of daily living with limited range of motion.
 The body is constantly adapting to the physical demands placed upon it.
 When movement is limited in an area of the body and joints are not mobilized fully, adaptive changes of the soft-tissue structures surrounding the joints occur.
-Aside from limited range of motion, soft-tissue changes occur as a result of overuse, inflammation, trauma, and postural misalignment.
-It is our goal to identify and address these adaptive soft-tissue changes associated with the patient’s condition, and to restore and normalize the healthy, visco-elastic properties of these structures.
+Aside from a limited range of motion, soft-tissue changes occur as a result of overuse, inflammation, trauma, and postural misalignment.
+It is our goal to identify and address these adaptive soft-tissue changes associated with the patient’s condition and to restore and normalize the healthy, visco-elastic properties of these structures.

 The characteristics of pliability, elasticity, and flexibility are found within normal healthy soft tissue.
 “Soft-Tissue” is associated with muscles, ligament, tendons, joint capsules, etc. Restrictions within the joints and tissues of the body result not only in limitations of our freedom to move and be active, but also manifest as decreased circulation, reduced delivery of nutrients and oxygen, and reduced elimination of metabolic waste.
 Additionally, restricted tissue is very susceptible to injury and dysfunction.
-It is imperative for stability and for limiting future episodes of the condition being treated that we address all the healthy characteristics of soft tissue.
+It is imperative for the stability and for limiting future episodes of the condition being treated that we address all the healthy characteristics of soft tissue.

 Strength and Stability: